sebw/blog.wains.be/content/about.md

 I care about security and privacy.

 I automate things whenever I can!
-I'm a big fan of [Ansible], [Node-RED], [Home Assistant], [Automagic] on Android or [Ulauncher] on Linux, and hackable connected devices.
-For example, this website is [automated](https://blog.wains.be/2020/2020-02-17-mkdocs-publishing-workflow/).
+I'm a big fan of [Ansible], [Node-RED], [Home Assistant], [Automagic] on Android or [Ulauncher] on Linux, and any device that comes with an open API.

 I'm a heavy keyboard user and as such, [i3wm] is my window manager.
 I wrote about my desktop environment [here](https://blog.wains.be/2019/2019-12-11-my-linux-desktop-environment/).